Kodi Berry

 LinkedIn

-Kodi is the Program Lead for Forecasting a Continuum of Environmental Threats (FACETs) at the National Severe Storms Laboratory (NSSL).
+Kodi is the Program Lead for VORTEX-USA at the National Severe Storms Laboratory (NSSL).
+From 2019-2024, she served as the Program Lead for Forecasting a Continuum of Environmental Threats (FACETs).
 Her primary area of research includes how broadcast meteorologists use and communicate risk information to their viewing audience.
-A key component of this research includes a mock television studio developed as part of NOAA's Hazardous Weather Testbed.
+Key components of this research include post-event interviews and a mock television studio developed as part of NOAA's Hazardous Weather Testbed.
 Before joining NSSL, Kodi was the Sea Grant Liaison to NSSL and the Cooperative Institute for Mesoscale Meteorological Studies (CIMMS) at the University of Oklahoma.
 She also managed and coordinated across all experiments that took place in the NOAA’s Hazardous Weather Testbed.
 Kodi was also involved in an interdisciplinary research project to model the combined effects of rainfall, runoff, and storm surge for landfalling hurricanes in North Carolina.
 Prior to her career at CIMMS, Kodi managed a feasibility study to modernize the Croatian Meteorological and Hydrological Service.

 Education